Best Places To Go For A Dip

 • Reduced parking is in effect at most Squamish lakes.
 When possible, plan your visit at non-peak hours to ensure you get a parking spot.
 Squamish tends to be busiest from 10am - 2pm.

 • Please pack out what you pack in.
-Never litter and do not leave food out.
+Never litter or leave garbage behind, and do not leave food out.

 • Obey all signage in regards to water safety, fire bans, and respectful recreation.